PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-05 18:25:13
+Last updated: 2024-04-05 18:25:46
-Random Quote: People come into our lives exactly when they should. - Nina Locke
+Random Quote: War.
+Such a fascinating concept.
+A temporary salve for a permanent human flaw. - The Handler